-Certain of the Company's prior year information was reclassified to conform with the current year's presentation and changes in accounting standards.
+Certain of the Company's prior year information was reclassified to conform with the current year's presentation.

 3 Significant accounting policies

 The significant accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements.